KhalidFaisal/playground-0abgl4g7/statement.md

-Here's a simple Python template that you can use as a starting point for your Python projects:
+#!/usr/bin/env python3

+"""
+Short description of your project goes here.
+"""

-# Import necessary modules here
+# Import any necessary libraries here.

-# For example:
-# import math
+# Define any constants or variables here.

+# Define any necessary functions here.

+# Define the main function here.
 def main():
-    # Write your main code here
-    # For example:
-    # print("Hello, World!")
     pass

+# Call the main function here.
 if __name__ == "__main__":
     main()

-To use this template, you can replace the comments with your own code.
-The main() function is where you can write the main logic of your program, and the if __name__ == "__main__": block is where you can call the main() function to execute your program.